Optimising weekends away: 3 days in Jordon for £250pp

 - Two-day car hire: £50

-- Taking money out of an ATM: bloody expensive (10 USD per withdrawal) do not do this give your money to currency exchangers instead.
+- Taking money out of an ATM: bloody expensive (10 USD per withdrawal) do not do this!
+Go to currency exchangers instead.

-- Snorkelling half-day trip: £30ish for two plus – read below for more information on this (you can probably do this yourself if you have more time)
+- Snorkelling half-day trip: £30 ish for two – read below for more information on this (you can probably do this yourself if you have more time)

 - Flights: LONDON – COLOGNE – AQABA – LONDON: £130 for two people